 Whom We Serve

-In-Home Counseling Program clients must be 60 years of age or older.
+In-Home Therapy Program clients must be 60 years of age or older.
 Special consideration is given to frail, high-risk, home-bound, and/or socially isolated, low-income, and minority elders who may not be able to acquire mental health services through more conventional means.
 All requests for service will be considered.
 At this time, we are only able to provide in-home services in Central and North Alameda County.

 - BEREAVEMENT GROUP